-Polar Observations Virtual Constellation
+Polar Sea-Ice Virtual Constellation

-Stephen Briggs (ESA) reported on the discussion held at CGMS in June around the need for better coordination of polar ocean observations, and polar observations in general.
-Stephen noted that this issue was raised during the IPY, and this lead to the formation of the Polar Space Task Group (PSTG, which meet this week at ESA/ESTEC).
-Previously it was felt that the need for coordination was met by the PSTG, but the question was raised again in June.
+Stephen Briggs (ESA) reported on the discussion held at CGMS in June around the need for better coordination of polar sea ice and ocean observations, and polar observations in general.
+Stephen noted that this issue was raised during the International Polar Year (IPY), and this led to the formation of the Polar Space Task Group (PSTG, which met this week at ESA/ESTEC and is co-led by ESA and WMO).
+Previously, it was felt that the need for coordination of polar activities was met by the PSTG, but the question was raised again this past June.

 Stephen noted that if it is felt that a CEOS Virtual Constellation is part of the solution, then the CEOS Virtual Constellation Process should be followed.
 He noted this is a bottom-up process where the community makes a proposal around a particular area of interest.
-The process considerers proposals on a case-by-case basis, where a new Constellation may be proposed by two or more CEOS Agencies.
+The process considers proposals on a case-by-case basis, where a new Constellation may be proposed by two or more CEOS Agencies.
 The process has two phases: Phase I an Initial Proposal to the SIT with a request to determine CEOS Agency interest in a possible Constellation; and, Phase II a Full Proposal for SIT approval, including an Implementation Plan.

 Stephen noted that the initial proposal was to create a polar sea ice Constellation, and that his views are that the PSTG is currently serving the coordination function, and if an additional group is required (e.g. VC), then the proposal would need to come from the community.